 This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

-Beet greens vegetable soup (‘botwinka‘ in Polish) was one of my favourite soups when I was growing up in Poland.
+Beet greens vegetable soup was one of my favourite soups when I was growing up in Poland.
 It tasted tangy but also a little earthy, more so than beetroot soup (which does not contain beet greens).
 I loved the mixture of leafy ‘bits’, cubed root vegetables and herbs.
 Mainly parsley and dill, the most widely used herbs in Polish cuisine.

-Traditional Polish beet greens soup was usually meat based (most Polish soup recipes are) but today I am sharing a vegetarian version of this classic soup.
+Traditional Polish beet greens soup is usually meat based (most Polish soup recipes are) but today I am sharing a vegetarian version of this classic soup.
 I hope you like it.
 It’s very easy to make and delicious.
 And the leftovers taste even better the next day!

 Are beet greens healthy